Innovation the Key to Fixing Prior Authorization

 There are few things everyone in healthcare agrees on.
-But there is one area where payers, providers, physicians, and patients are all on the same page: prior authorization.
+However, there is one area where payers, providers, physicians, and patients are on the same page: prior authorization (PA).
 Nobody likes it.

-• 78% report that PA can at least sometimes lead to treatment abandonment
+• 79% report that PA can lead to the abandonment of treatment

 The evidence is clear: PA is a pain.
 But dislike it as we do, it’s not going away—so is there a way to help everyone dislike PA less?

-Yes.
-Recent advances in decision support technology have been engineered to address the specific issues that physicians in the AMA survey are complaining about.
+Luckily, there is.
+Recent advances in decision support technology address the specific issues that physicians in the AMA survey are complaining about.

-This isn’t news.
-InterQual® from Change Healthcare has been doing this for more than 40 years, keeping pace with the evolution of decision support delivery.
+Of course, the existence of such criteria isn’t news.
+Change Healthcare’s InterQual® portfolio has been providing evidence-based criteria for more than 40 years, keeping pace with the evolution of clinical decision support delivery.

-It has to do with people.
-One of the reasons for all the phone calls, the faxing, and the general back and forth, is that the traditional way to transmit information from provider to payer and back again is to have at least one person, and often two or more, involved in the PA process.
+One of the reasons for all the back-and-forth phone calls and faxing is that the current information flow is not automatic; it’s utterly dependent upon people.
+The traditional way to transmit information from provider to payer and back again is to have at least one person—and often two or more—involved in the PA process.

-But today, that manual process can be streamlined through the use of provider portals by payers, using a Change Healthcare service called InterQual Connect™.
-This lets the provider’s office log in, answer questions as prompted, submit info as requested, and get an immediate approval or a deferred decision.
-No phones or faxes involved.
-A contemporary experience for both payer and provider.
+But today, that manual process can be streamlined through the use of provider portals by payers, using a Change Healthcare solution called InterQual® Connect.
+This solution lets the provider’s office log in, answer questions as prompted, submit info as requested, and get an immediate approval or a deferred decision.
+No phones or faxes are required; it’s a contemporary experience for both payer and provider.

-Putting aside the issue of multiple portals and differing PA lists that make this challenging for providers, the use of InterQual Connect through a provider portal results in genuine time and cost savings.
-Moreover, providers such as hospitals can also submit directly through their care management systems into InterQual Connect, and direct information to the correct payer system.
+The use of InterQual Connect through a provider portal can result in genuine time and cost savings.
+Alternatively, hospitals can submit directly through their care-management systems into InterQual Connect and direct information to the correct payer system automatically.

 That’s just one piece of the PA puzzle solved.
-Today we can automate even more of the process, using the now-ubiquitous EHR.
-Almost all of the information needed to process a PA request can be found in the EHR automatically, by software.
-If that information can be extracted and applied to criteria without human intervention, the approval determination is further accelerated.
+Today, we can automate even more of the process, using the now-ubiquitous EHR.
+Almost all of the information needed to process a PA request can be automatically found in the EHR via software.
+If that information can be extracted and applied to criteria without human intervention, the approval determination can be further accelerated.

 Once the PA request is entered, a person doesn’t have to do anything more until the request is approved or pended.
-And given that many initial pended decisions are due to a lack of specific information that can be found in the medical record, retrieving data directly from that record will likely increase the number of approvals.
+Given that many initial decisions are marked as pending due to lack of specific information that can be found in the medical record, retrieving data directly from that record will likely increase the number of approvals.